U.S. Visas

 Available

-Fees: Non-Muslim: RM10.00 for issuance of certificate of marriage and RM20.00 for registration of marriage.
+• Non-Muslim: RM10.00 for a certificate of marriage and RM20.00 to register a marriage.

-Muslim: Varies based on state.
+• Muslim: The fees are different, based on the state.

-Document Name: Non-Muslims: Daftar Perkahwinan / Marriage Register.
+• Non-Muslims: Daftar Perkahwinan / Marriage Register.

-Special Seal(s) / Color / Format: Non-Muslims: Light blue/pink/light green with holographic seal.
-Older documents may vary.
+• Non-Muslims: Light blue/pink/light green with a holographic seal.
+Older documents may be different.

 Procedure for Obtaining: